theraot/Theraot/readme.md

   - Stream.CopyTo was added in .NET 4.0, use StreamExtensions.CopyTo instead.
   - String.IsNullOrWhiteSpace was added in .NET 4.0, use StringHelper.IsNullOrWhiteSpace instead.
   - String.Concat and String.Join has new overloads in .NET 4.0, use StringHelper.Concat and StringHelper.Join instead.
+  - Stopwatch.Restart was added in .NET 4.0, use StopwatchExtensions.Restart instead.
+  - StringBuilder.Clear was added in .NET 4.0, use StringBuilderExtensions.Clear instead.

 Others:

   - The class ReaderWriterLockSlim was added in .NET 3.5, if ReaderWriterLock is not good enough, I suggest the use of memory transaction via Theraot.Threading.Needles.Transact.
+  - The classes added in .NET 4.5 that require EventHandler<T> without the generic constraint may get backported using Theraot.Core.NewEventHandler.
+Avoid using EventHandler<T> explictly in those cases.
   - The class TimeZoneInfo was added in .NET 3.5... pending.
   - Path.Combine new overloads in .NET 4.0... pending.
-  - Stopwatch.Restart was added in .NET 4.0, use StopwatchExtensions.Restart instead.
-  - StringBuilder.Clear was added in .NET 4.0, use StringBuilderExtensions.Clear instead.
-  - Remember to use culture specific overloads.
   - DateTimeOffset is new in .NET 3.5... pending.
   - Enum.TryParse was added in .NET 4.0... pending.
   - MemoryCache was added in .NET 4.0... under consideration.
+  - Remember to use culture specific overloads.

 ---
 Compiling